-Once the heart of the southwest Dallas community—a grand, palatial gathering place marked by a brightly lit sign that spelled T-E-X-A-S, touting top-of-the-line acoustics and appurtenances, the Texas Theatre was opened at 231 West Jefferson Boulevard with fanfare on April 21, 1931.
-The Texas Theatre was the novelty of long time Oak Cliff resident and entrepreneur, C. R. McHenry, better known in the community as “Uncle Mack.”
+The Texas Theatre was opened at 231 West Jefferson Boulevard with fanfare on San Jacinto Day, April 21, 1931.
+The Texas Theatre was the novelty of longtime Oak Cliff resident and entrepreneur, C. R. McHenry, better known in the community as “Uncle Mack.”
 McHenry’s dream was to build a theater with state-of-the-art projection and sound equipment.

 President Kennedy’s assassination marked a violent end to the Age of Camelot and forever scarred the American psyche.
 As the Texas Theatre rocketed into the international spotlight, an urgency to hide, deny and destroy it tore its way through Dallas.
-Shortly thereafter—in what is coined locally among preservationists as the most comprehensive architectural cover-up of the Twentieth Century—the theater’s vibrant designs, false bridges, towers and campaniles, decorative wood railings, and star and cloud painted ceilings were sealed from public view under a spanish style stucco re-design.
+Shortly thereafter—in what is coined locally among preservationists as the most comprehensive architectural cover-up of the Twentieth Century—the theater’s vibrant designs, false bridges, towers and campaniles, decorative wood railings, and star and cloud painted ceilings were sealed from public view under a Spanish-style stucco re-design.
+In approximately two months in early 1965, the theatre received a new, six-flags-of-Texas-themed façade, a new screen, and new upholstery in the auditorium.
+The front stairwell was turned 180 degrees, to prevent others from sneaking in without a ticket.
+The box office was moved inside the theatre – another local first.
+Amazingly, all of this work was carried out while the theatre was still open for business.
+(It did close for a few days after the project was completed – so they could hold a grand re-opening party.)

 As technology in moving, talking, and color pictures progressed and drive-ins and multiplex cinema became the rave, the Texas Theatre’s patrons slowly moved on to other entertainment venues.
 Failing to capture a considerable audience, United Artists closed the theater in 1989.
 In an attempt to save it, the Texas Theatre Historical Society (TTHS) bought the theater in 1990.
-Acknowledging its importance to the President’s assassination, TTHS allowed Oliver Stone to remodel the exterior façade for his 1990 film, JFK.
+Acknowledging its importance to the President’s assassination, TTHS allowed Oliver Stone to remodel the exterior façade for his 1990 film, JFK, to match that of 1963.
 However in 1992, the Society was no longer able to make the mortgage payments and the theater closed once more.
 Shortly thereafter, former usher and sign changer Don Dubois of Texas Rosewin-Midway Properties saved the theater from the wrecking ball.
-Nevertheless, two years later in 1995, it was nearly destroyed by a five-alarm fire, forcing the doors shut yet again.
+Nevertheless, two years later in 1995, it was nearly destroyed by a three-alarm fire, forcing the doors shut yet again.

 In 1996, Pedro Villa rescued the theater from demolition when he learned of plans to convert it into a furniture warehouse.
 However, as Villa’s resources were exhausted and his pleas for investments went unheard, the theater defaulted back to Texas Rosewin-Midway Properties.
 The tattered and torn building remained vacant for three years, succumbing to vandals, stray animals, and hostile weather.